 One morning, in the dead of winter, three German soldiers head out into the frozen Polish countryside.
 They have been charged by their commanders to track down and bring back for execution 'one of them' - a Jew.
 Having flushed out a young man hiding in the woods, they decide to rest in an abandoned house before continuing their journey back to the camp.
-As they prepare food, they are joined by a passing Pole whose virulent anti-Semitism adds tension to an already charged atmosphere.
+As they prepare food, they are joined by a Polish hunter who adds tension to an already charged atmosphere.
 Before long, the group's sympathies begin to splinter as each man is forced to confront his own conscience as the moral implications of their murderous mission become clear.

 Reviews for A Meal in Winter

 Chilling…from the first lines one is taken somewhere one would never wish to go, thanks to the clear, direct style, and the brilliant dialogue….impossible to put down.

 The tragedy of the holocaust has rarely been better told than in this short tale, resonant with sadness and poetry

 This new novel by Mingarelli doesn’t offer any miracles, but his story of wretched humanity revived around a piping hot dish shows once more the greatness of an incredibly unassuming author.
 Breathtaking

 Beautiful and disturbing… complex and surprising